humanmade/altis-security/docs/minimum-password-strength.md

 ## Additional strength checks

-To add additional strength checks, a `hm-platform.security.passwords.is_weak` filter is provided.
+To add additional strength checks, a `hm_platform.security.passwords.is_weak` filter is provided.
 This filters the boolean `$is_weak` which can be set to `true` to reject a password.

 For example, to reject any passwords which contain the word "human":